smithlabcode/preseq/README.txt

 options if executed without any command line arguments.
 Many of the programs use similar options (for example, output files are specified with '-o').
 To predict the yield of a future experiment, use lc_extrap.
-For the most basic usage of lc_extrap to bound the number of distinct reads, compute the expected yield, and compute the expected saturation, use the command:
+For the most basic usage of lc_extrap to compute the expected yield, use the command:

-  lc_extrap -o yield_estimates.txt -L size_estimates.txt
+  lc_extrap -o yield_estimates.txt input.bed
-    -S saturation_estimates input.bed

 If the input file is in .bam format, use the command:

-  lc_extrap -B -o yield_estimates.txt -L size_estimates.txt
+  lc_extrap -B -o yield_estimates.txt input.bed
-    -S saturation_estimates.txt input.bed

 The yield estimates will appear in yield_estimates.txt, and will be a column of future experiment sizes in TOTAL_READS, a column of the corresponding expected distinct reads in EXPECTED_DISTINCT, followed by two columns giving the corresponding confidence intervals.
-Similarly the saturation estimates will appear in saturation_estimates.txt.
-This will be a column of future experiment sizes in TOTAL_READS, a column of the saturation estimates in SATURATION, followed by two columns giving the corresponding confidence intervals.
-The bounds on the number of distinct reads will appear as size_estimates.txt, and will give a column giving the upper and lower bounds, and corresponding confidence intervals.

 To investigate the past yield of an experiment, use c_curve.
 For the most basic usage, use the command: